amdnaji/Design-Patterns/README.md

 ##  Design Patterns for .Net developers
 ###Introduction
-Design patterns commonly used to provide a reusable solutions for common problems.Design patterns will help you to avoid the errors that can happen while designing the software,e.g. elemenate the repetition by providing a set of reusable objects.
-In this project we will trying to focus on how to implement diffrent design patters through C#.
+Design patterns commonly used to provide a reusable solutions for common problems.Design patterns will help you to avoid the errors that can happen while designing the software,e.g. eliminate the repetition by providing a set of reusable objects.
+In this project we will trying to focus on how to implement different design patters through C#.
 ### Getting Started
 Once you open the project using Visual Studio you will find the following structure
 * Creational Patterns